aabrahamyan/zi_za_za_pa-th-fi-n-d-er/README.md

 		      final int columns = 5;
 		  ```

 in PathFinderImpl.java.
-Note that rows must be equal to columns, otherwise NotASquareMatrix exception will be thrown.
+Note that rows must be equal to columns, otherwise NotASquareException will be thrown.

 Mofiy                           ``` final String input = "        AAAAA " +
 							 "	  AAXAA " +